 Now you can activate your child theme and your site should look just the same, but load a touch faster (and give you a nice place to make future customizations).

 Another little change I made in my child theme is to add actual underlines (gasp) to links.
 I don’t think I’ve met a designer in the last five years who still uses underlines in their designs, but I’m old school , I like underlines on my links.
 I think it helps them stand out better.
 However I do agree that underlines clutter up areas where things are expected to be clickable (navigation menus, lists, etc.), so I’m just adding the underlines to links in the content area of the site.

 Want to underline the links in your FavePersonal site as well?
 Grab this CSS snippet and paste it into the

 And there you go – a few simple customizations for your FavePersonal child theme.

-This post is part of the thread: FavePersonal – an ongoing story on this site.
-View the thread timeline for more context on this post.
+This post is part of the project: FavePersonal.
+View the project timeline for more context on this post.